BloomTech-Labs/CS10-Developer-Profiles/backEnd/Backend.md

 Some nice Backend docs are in progress.
-Please contact us for any needed details.
+Please contact us for any needed details missing here.

+# Dependencies